AFM PROGRAM AND CURRICULUM

 The Program

-The preschool and Kindergarten program at AFM is designed for children 2½ years of age through kindergarten.
+The private preschool and kindergarten program at AFM is designed for children age 2.5 through kindergarten.
 In order to be enrolled, all children should be able to use the bathroom independently.

 The children in the AFM preschool and kindergarten program spend a good portion of their time during the day involved in both group and individual lessons using Montessori equipment and materials.

-Additional lessons include Spanish, Art, Art appreciation, music and movement.
+Additional lessons include Spanish, art, music and movement.

 Our student/staff ratio is 1 adult for every 7 students.